Hirzenhain

 Hirzenhain (/de/) is a municipality in the Wetteraukreis, in Hesse, Germany.
 It is located approximately 45 kilometers northeast of Frankfurt am Main.
 It has a population of around 2,800.

 History

-From 1943 to 1945 the area was the site of :de:Arbeitserziehungslager Hirzenhain, a camp for forced labour by convicted criminals and prisoners of war, run by the Gestapo.
+From 1943 to 1945 the area was the site of a forced labour camp for convicted criminals and prisoners of war, run by the Gestapo.
 On 25 March 1945, shortly before the end of the war, a troop of SS killed 87 inmates of the camp.
 There is a memorial to the victims in the municipality.
 The dead were reinterred at Arnsburg Abbey in 1960.